nialloc91/roman_numerals-1/README.md

 - The transformer functions for manipulating the data will be abstracted into a utility file to keep code clean and make it easier to test.

 - I will use enveloping to ensure all responses from the server follow the same data structure. { timestamp, data }.
 This allows such things a requestId and other data to be added to the object later without effecting the core data struture returned.

+- I will add middleware to handle common security issues.

+- Tests will be added for the transformers.

 ### Intended API endpoits